FAQ

 For Scala API, add

 Some algorithms rely on BLAS and LAPACK (e.g. manifold learning, some clustering algorithms, Gaussian Process regression, MLP, etc.).
-To use these algorithms, you should include OpenBLAS for optimized matrix computation:
+By default, Smile includes OpenBLAS for macOS, Windows, and Linux:

 libraryDependencies ++= Seq(